elastic/elasticsearch/CONTRIBUTING.md

      There are two configuration options: `Class count to use import with '*'` and `Names count to use static import with '*'`.
 Set their values to 99999 or some other absurdly high value.
+* If absolutely necessary, you can disable formatting for regions of code with `// @formatter:off` and `// @formatter:on`.
+Please only do this where the benefit clearly outweighs the decrease in consistency.

 #### Editor / IDE Support